VectorZeroAI/ai_diagnos.nvim/README.md

 ## Contributing

 Contributions of any kind are welcome!
-Open an issue or a pull request – but please be patient, the maintainer is still learning Lua.
+Open an issue or a pull request.

-## License

-MIT

----
+But do not expect much, I am still a beginner.